vharney/ASL-Interpreter-Flutter-Apps/README.md

 - **Flutter**

 ### How to run this app
-First install the **Flutter** SDK from the following website.
+1. First install the **Flutter** SDK from the following website.
 https://flutter.dev/docs/get-started/install
-Choose your operating systems and follow the instruction thoroughly.
+2. Choose your operating systems and follow the instruction thoroughly.
 **DO NOT FORGET TO UPDATE THE PATH TO THE FLUTTER SDK**
+3. Clone/Download this repo into your desired directories.
+4. Run a virtual mobile device/Connect the desired mobile device into your machine and run the following commands.

 - **flutter pub get**
 - **flutter run**